ktg5/csgo-practice-cfg/README.md

 ## What does this CFG do?
 This CFG is made for testing out nades, wall-bangs, and other practice things so you can practice for those cool clips.

+And remember, you can always disable the CFG using `cfg_disable_practice`.

 ### Binds
 `/` -- High-explosive.